EkaterinaO/Bifurcation-research/README.md

 Bifurcation research of dynamic systems.

 Unfortunately nb files cannot be viewed here.
-Obtained bifurcation diagram:
+Obtained bifurcation diagram of COURNOT-PUU DUOPOLY MODEL:

 ![alt text](https://github.com/EkaterinaO/Bifurcation-research/blob/master/bifurcation.png)

 ![alt text](https://github.com/EkaterinaO/Bifurcation-research/blob/master/bifurcation2.png)

-There is a research of COURNOT-PUU DUOPOLY MODEL.
+About the model:

 In the case of duopoly there are only two fi rms F1  and F2  on the market in the same industry, with output q1 = x(t)  and q2 = y(t) , respectively.
 For the equations there are some logical conditions, such as